HISTORIC AMSTERDAM LEAGUE

 e) Business/Corporate Membership: Open to business organizations (sole proprietorships, partnerships, companies, etc. and corporations)

 f) Lifetime Family Membership: Open to all applicants.
 For purposes of this membership “family” shall be defined as the applicant, the applicant’s significant other, and any children of the applicant and/or applicant’s significant other until they reach the age of 18.
 A lifetime family membership shall remain in effect for the lifetime of the applicant and that of the applicant’s significant other.

 Section 2 – Eligibility for membership: Application for regular membership shall be open to any person that supports the purpose statement given in Article II.
 Membership is granted after completion and receipt of a membership application and annual or lifetime dues per Section 3 below.

 Section 3 – Dues: The amount required for annual and lifetime dues shall be as set for the forthcoming year by a majority vote of the membership at an annual meeting of the full membership.
-Dues for renewing members are payable at or within one month after the annual meeting.
-Dues for new members are payable upon membership application submittal and for annual memberships shall be pro-rated based upon the quarter of the membership year in which the application is submitted in accordance with the following:
+Dues for renewing members are payable at or within one month after the annual meeting with a renewal application submittal.
+Dues for new members are payable upon a new membership application submittal and for annual memberships shall be pro-rated based upon the calendar year in which the application is submitted in accordance with the following:

 Section 4 – Rights of members: Each member shall have all the rights and privileges accruing to any member of a deliberative society excepting that his or her vote cannot be assigned by proxy, or otherwise proscribed by provisions of these bylaws.